 - Problems swallowing, speaking, or chewing

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-This is often enough to make the diagnosis.
+This is often enough to diagnose Guillain-Barre syndrome.
 These tests may be done to support it:

 - Nerve conduction and electromyography studies